serglider/js1k-2018/README.md

 `arms_rotation_speeds` - is a string containing comma-separated values (in degrees) of the arm rotation speeds i.e. a change of the angle per frame.
 The system will try to maintain 60 fps, so the value of 6 here will give you a full circle in a second.
 Inability to convert the value to a number defaults to 1 degree.

-Each string value is trimmed before converting to number, so spaces don't matter.
+Each string value is trimmed before converting to a number, so spaces don't matter.

 The number of the arms is defined by the number of the arm lengths.
 So if the number of the rotation speeds is less then that, the missing slots will be filled with default values.